PyThaiNLP/nlpo3/README.md

 Check `target/` for build artifacts.

-## Development documents
+## Development

+Development document:

 - [Notes on custom string](src/NOTE_ON_STRING.md)

-## Issues
+Issues:

-Please report issues at <https://github.com/PyThaiNLP/nlpo3/issues>
+- Please report issues at <https://github.com/PyThaiNLP/nlpo3/issues>

+## License

+nlpO3 is copyrighted by its authors and licensed under terms of the Apache Software License 2.0 (Apache-2.0) - see file [LICENSE](./LICENSE) for details.